Getting Started & FAQs

-For many courses we will have Ruff Cuts, which a a little like Herding Bloopers.
+For many courses we may have Ruff Cuts (coming soon), which a a little like Herding Bloopers.
 Watch the Ruff Cuts as they might offer solutions to working with your own dog that you had not considered.

 You can think of it as a Library of resources which include articles, videos, and a variety of specific lessons within each course.
 Once you subscribe you can easily access any of the lessons in order or as you choose.
 We do recommend that you establish a good solid foundation first to uphold the basic Foundation Building approach to training.
 But you are free to purchase individual course and build on those concepts as you wish.

 Courses start out by example and explanation of the foundation, then lead to training examples.
-Often but not always often courses will be followed by “Ruff Cuts” – fun videos that show other dogs and handlers trying the same thing.
+Often but not always often courses will be followed by “Ruff Cuts” (again, coming soon)– fun videos that show other dogs and handlers trying the same thing.